Aliases for RAD23A Gene

 GeneCards Summary for RAD23A Gene

 RAD23A (RAD23 Homolog A, Nucleotide Excision Repair Protein) is a Protein Coding gene.
-Diseases associated with RAD23A include hiv-1 and xeroderma pigmentosum, group c.
-Among its related pathways are DNA Double-Strand Break Repair and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Diseases associated with RAD23A include Xeroderma Pigmentosum, Variant Type and Hiv-1.
+Among its related pathways are Nucleotide excision repair and Deubiquitination.
 GO annotations related to this gene include single-stranded DNA binding and polyubiquitin binding.
 An important paralog of this gene is RAD23B.

 UniProtKB/Swiss-Prot for RAD23A Gene